RandyStimpson/Infopy/NestedPatternChallenge.md

-If you think it is possible to evovle a nested-integrated design pattern soley by randon mutation and selection, you are challenged to try.
+If you think it is possible to evovle a nested-integrated design pattern soley by random mutation and selection, you are challenged to try.